 How could my Personal A to Z of Portugal not include the nation’s most famous cake, pastel de nata?

-They may not look especially appetising to the uninitiated but trust me, these little custard tarts taste delicious.
+They may not look especially appetising to the uninitiated but trust me, these little Portuguese custard tarts taste delicious and are VERY moreish.

 Pastel de nata or pastel de Belém?

-Many of Portugal’s best cakes were originally baked by monks and nuns, and the original recipe for pastéis de nata came from the monks at the Jerónimos Monastery in Belem, Lisbon, although I learned on a pastel de nata workshop that this may be more of an urban myth.
+Many of Portugal’s best cakes were originally baked by monks and nuns, and the original recipe for pastéis de nata apparently came from the monks at the Jerónimos Monastery in Belem, Lisbon, although I learned on a pastel de nata workshop that this may be more of an urban myth.

 Language note: pastéis is the plural of pastel